ammohanrao/DeltaDiag/README.md

 Input files are: columbia.csv  downloaded from DBMI site.
 Declared feature ids in: col_ftrs1: dis ids in: col_diag1nr (Note: case id = diag ids) and col_auinr.
 Database MRHIER of UMLS 2024 is obtained from NLM site and used for unification purpose.

-## Definitions
-atom = each hierarchical step of a concept. atomic number = sequential number in the hierarchy. valence = terminal atomic number in unify causing a diagnosis. adjunct = terminal atomic number in unify not causing a diagnosis. atomic weight = approximation of vectors of qualification and proximity. cognition = sum of atomic weights of valence and adjunct. expectation = 1 which is constant.

-### valid cognition
-derived cognition whose expectation is 1.

 ````
 Qualification Q = magnitude of vectors [ A, n, D] where A = unified atom of features and disease (D). n= position of atom,
 `````